chrisfenner/toroquatre/README.md

 stored in a tree, where each node either contains a limited number of leaf nodes, or four child nodes dividing the total space of the parent node.

-A toroidal space loops around across both the top and bottom edges, like Pac-Man.
+A toroidal space wraps around the sides and bottom edges, like Pac-Man.
 If you travel to the right off the right edge of the space, you come back in on the left side.
 This library is intended to provide an efficient quadtree that comprehends this wrapping so callers don't have to.